CybercentreCanada/openvsx/cccs-build/README.md

 # hogwarts-openvsx-website
-Dockerfile and instructions from https://github.com/eclipse/openvsx/wiki/Deploying-Open-VSX
+The server and webui images combined with Spring from the server image serving the static files from the webui image.